kos-lang/kos/doc/modules.md

 This property populates a new object on every read.

-The property is an object containing the following elements:
+The property is an object containing the following properties:

  * type       - type of the object, one of the following strings:
                 `"file"`, `"directory"`, `"char"` (character device),